 - heavy lifting

 There are several main ways that a doctor can see if a person has an inguinal hernia.
 These are:

-The doctor will examine the individual, often asking them to stand and cough or strain, as this is the time when a bulge is most likely to occur.
+The doctor will examine the individual, often asking them to stand and cough or strain, as this is the time when a bulge is